CUBRID/cubrid-manual/en/api/cci.rst

 .. note::

     In the earlier version of CUBRID 9.0, the CCI and CAS error codes had values which w different in the version of CUBRID 9.0 or later.
-Therfore, the users who developed the applications by using the error code names must recomplie them and the users who developed them by directly assigning error code numbers must recomplie them after changing the number values.
+Therefore, the users who developed the applications by using the error code names must recompile them and the users who developed them by directly assigning error code numbers must recompile them after changing the number values.

 For database server errors, see :ref:`database-server-error`.